 We were able to secure initial funding from the Earley Charity.
 We were registered with the Charity Commission in February 2016.

-In July 2018, we are very pleased to have achieved the RVA Safe + Sound governance mark, which recognises the protection we offer our Members, our volunteers, staff & Trustees and therefore the most vulnerable in society.
+In July 2018, we were very pleased to have achieved the RVA Safe + Sound governance mark, which recognises the protection we offer our Members, our volunteers, staff & Trustees and therefore the most vulnerable in society.

 The mark shows we have good safeguarding and good governance; important because we expect our own Members to achieve the same Safe + Sound standard in order to be subsequently assessed for the RAN Quality Standard.